BlueDogg08/MeteoBot/README.md

 You also need to create a telegram bot via [BotFather](https://t.me/BotFather) using the `/newbot` command, editing the bot and copying the Api Token 🔑.

+> [!NOTE]
+> This project uses Bing Maps APIs, which might be deprecated in the future.
+Microsoft has transitioned to Azure Maps, which is likely to replace Bing Maps entirely.
+>
+> We recommend migrating to [Azure Maps](https://azure.com/maps) for continued functionality.
+Please note that Azure Maps is a paid service.
+Check the [official documentation](https://learn.microsoft.com/en-us/azure/azure-maps/) for details.

 ## Libraries to import 📚